robots-make-art-too/Group18_TheCreators/GroupDiscussion.md

 ## Roles
-- Delvin: Help test wtih server and create.
+- Delvin: Helped test wtih server and create.
 - Halima: Made the model that appears, also helped test and create.
-- Mengyao: Help test and create.
+- Mengyao: Helped test and create.
-- Taibah: Help test and create as well.
+- Taibah: Helped test and create as well.
 - Zeeshan: Main helper to run and create, also made the marker for the code/scan.